dr-matt-smith/evote-movie-2022-08-crud-delete/README.md

         </td>
     ```

-- add a new case to the front cotnroller login in `/src/Application.php`.
+- add a new case to the front controller login in `/src/Application.php`.
 When the URL action is `delete`, a value for `id` should be extracted from the URL, and passed to `MainController` method `delete(...)`

   ```php
         class Application